 Stereo Bluetooth streaming enables the iPhone 3G, iPhone 3G S and iPod touch 2G to send their app and iPod audio—from music, podcasts, and videos—over the air to a wide range of wireless stereo earphones and speaker systems.
 Notably, their integrated track-changing controls do not appear to be supported by iPhone OS 3.0; Apple’s devices merely send very good-sounding audio directly to the headsets and speakers, and allow that audio to be interrupted for lower-fidelity phone calls or play/pause commands, nothing more.

-We’ve discussed this feature at great length in a separate article, noting that it has considerable benefits under most usage scenarios, as well as a few hiccups that range from minor to fairly serious.
+separate article, noting that it has considerable benefits under most usage scenarios, as well as a few hiccups that range from minor to fairly serious.
 It remains to be seen whether Apple will be able to fix these issues in future iPhone OS 3.x software releases, or whether it will leave them in “best we can do” conditions due to limitations of older iPhone and iPod touch hardware.

 9. Snappier General Performance, with Offsets